Here are the common misconceptions or mistakes in black soldier fly farming:

 Secondly, non-moving larvae may be going into dormancy.
 These are usually the cream larvae.
 When temperature drops below 65F (18C), their metabolism tends to slow down.
 Thus, they eat less and move less to conserve energy.
 This can happen during the winter months when it's cold.

-But don't worry, they won't die.
-The larvae will go into sleep mode or hibernate in the winter.
+But don't worry, the larvae during this time won't die.
+They will go into sleep mode or hibernate in the winter.
 Because they don't eat or move much, you may see them get much smaller in size, but good news is they are still alive.

 What Temperature May Cause the Larvae To Die Then?